Jellies is a kid-friendly, parent-approved alternative to YouTube Kids

 A number of apps over the years have tried to offer curated versions of YouTube, but Jellies is hitting at a crucial time – when things have gotten so bad on YouTube’s platform that brands are even freezing their advertising due to its unsafe nature for children.
 That could help the app find an audience.

-Jellies is a free download on the App Store with the subscription available via in-app purchase.
+Jellies is a free download only on the App Store with the subscription available via in-app purchase.

 0